 The holiday season is a time full of joy, celebration, and togetherness.
 And while we may focus our time on shopping and gifts, it’s also a time of helping others, giving back, and making a difference.

-Typically, giving back during the holiday season involves volunteering at soup kitchens, going caroling, or visiting a hospital, but 2020 has been a unique year.
-With social distancing regulations in place to prevent the spread of the coronavirus, we encourage you to get creative when finding ways to give back.
+Typically, giving back during the holiday season involves volunteering at soup kitchens, going caroling, or visiting a hospital, but the COVID-19 pandemic changed the way we gather in person.
+With coronavirus and its variants still a concern for many, we encourage you to get creative when finding ways to give back.

 HarborChase Senior Living is committed to giving back to the community in any way we can.
 As a senior housing provider with independent living, assisted living, and memory care communities throughout the United States, we know the impact that COVID-19 has had on businesses, families, and individuals.
 We need to take care of each other, now more than ever, so we’re sharing some safe, but powerful ways to give back this holiday season!

 Donate To Your Favorite Organization